aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

 - Appending content to a single file does not prevent the Linux disk cache to work efficiently.
   Indeed, the caches are per blocks/pages in linux, not per file.
   Concatenating to files does not impact performance on cache efficiency.
-What is costly is opening a file as the filesystem has to provide some guarantees e.g. on concurrent access.
+What is costly is opening a file, as the filesystem has to provide some guarantees e.g. on concurrent access.
   As a note, seeking a file to a given position is what one typically does when watching a video and jumping to a different section.